gearbox-built/kubernetes-hugo/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 load-spreading.
 Local preserves the client source IP and avoids a second hop for LoadBalancer and NodePort type services, but risks potentially imbalanced traffic spreading.
-* `service.spec.healthCheckNodePort` - specifies the health check nodePort
+* `service.spec.healthCheckNodePort` - specifies the health check node port
 (numeric port number) for the service.
-If not specified, `healthCheckNodePort` is created by the service API backend with the allocated `nodePort`.
-It will use the user-specified `nodePort` value if specified by the client.
+If `healthCheckNodePort` isn't specified, the service controller allocates a port from your cluster's NodePort range.
+You can configure that range by setting an API server command line option, `--service-node-port-range`.
+It will use the user-specified `healthCheckNodePort` value if specified by the client.
 It only has an effect when `type` is set to LoadBalancer and `externalTrafficPolicy` is set to Local.